dmitrypol/dmitrypol.github.io/_posts/2016-04-03-report_frameworks.md

 <% end %>
 class UsersController < ApplicationController def index
-    # check for additonal filtering parameters
+    # check for additional filtering parameters
     if params[:created_at].present?
       @users = User.where("created_at > ?", params[:created_at])
     else